-The aim of this note is to assist broadcasters by providing a framework for assessing content sourced from third parties.
-The recommendations are equally applicable to content that is obtained directly from a potential source, or via social media platforms.
-While the guidance is intended for television and radio broadcasters, it may also be relevant to content available on online platforms.
+The aim of this note is to assist broadcasters by providing a framework for assessing whether to use content sourced from third parties, including from social media platforms or directly from a potential source.

 1. Is it true?

 - " Accuracy: Consider how you can verify the accuracy of the content before you publish it - are you confident that the footage is what it claims to be (e.g. is earthquake footage from the earthquake that you're interested in or a different event.
 Is the picture you have taken from social media of the person you are talking about)? - " Source: Have you contacted the source to confirm where or how they created/obtained it? - " Credibility: Do you have any concerns about the source are they someone with an axe to grind, does this impact their credibility?